tnrjrdev/tnrjrdev/README.md

 # Tary Nascimento

-Tary é Engenheiro de Software com forte foco em tecnologias inteligentes.
-Atualmente, está comprometido em aplicar soluções de Business Intelligence e Machine Learning, Ciência, Engenharia e inteligência de dados para apoiar decisões estratégicas.
-Utiliza principalmente ``AWS``, ``Python``, ``Java``, práticas de ``DevOps`` e ``MLOps``.
-Sinta-se à vontade para entrar em contato.
+Tary is a Software Engineer with a strong focus on intelligent technologies.
+Currently, he is committed to applying Business Intelligence and Machine Learning solutions, Science, Engineering and Data Intelligence to support strategic decisions.
+He mainly uses ``AWS``, ``Python``, ``Java``, ``DevOps`` and ``MLOps`` practices.
+Feel free to get in touch.